Xilmi/Rotp-Fusion/README.md

 ## What's New

+2025.01.20 (BR)
+- Fixed null pointer exception in allocate spending notification.
+  - It's still unclear why the pointer is null...
+I added a test to prevent the crash.

 2025.01.19 (BR)
 - New options to customize what is displayed on the galaxy preview.
   - Orion On/Off